cyclus/cyclus.github.com/source/user/cycamoreagents.rst

 This is a collection of agents found in the ``cycamore`` module that comes with cycamore itself.

-.. cyclus-agent:: :cycamore:SourceFacility
+.. cyclus-agent:: :cycamore:Source

-.. cyclus-agent:: :cycamore:SinkFacility
+.. cyclus-agent:: :cycamore:Sink

 .. cyclus-agent:: :cycamore:DeployInst